melezhik/jam/README.md

 Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Inroduction-to-pjam).
 This is brief introduction.

-Let's say we have perl project and we want to create distribution ready to deploy, holding all the dependencies.
-In the given example there are only 2 components of our project - an 'application' and a 'library'.
-In real life may be much more elements.
+First off all pjam should be told project root directory, holding all necessary data to work with, so this is the directory holdig all source codes and pjam configuration file:

     $ ls -1 ./hello-world-example/
     HelloWorldApp/
     HelloWorldLib/
+    pjam.json

+In this exmaple there are only 2 'parts' of our project - an 'application' and a 'library'.
-Both directories hold source code which follows [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) format and is stored under subversion SCM ( see the 'conventions and limitations' section )
+In real life may be much more elements.
+Both directories hold source code which follows [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) format and is stored under subversion SCM ( see the 'conventions and limitations' section ).

-First of all let's create pjam configuration file which describe the process of compiling and distribution.
+And then pjam configuration file which describe the process of compiling and distribution.